michaelhawkins/playful-prelaunch/README.md

 - webjars (for Bootstrap and JQuery)

 #### To date it demonstrates the following aspects of Play:
+- Partials
+- Scala templates / Play forms
+- Testing via specs2 including static pages and routes

+#### What it will do:
 - Evolutions:
   - Create and alter table
 - The CR part of CRUD using ScalaAnorm
-- Scala/Play localization
-- Partials
-- Scala templates / Play forms
-- Testing via specs2 including static pages, dynamic pages and routes
+- specs2 testing of dynamic pages
+- Scala/Play i18n (localization)
 - Demonstrates emailing through Mandrill API both with and without templates

-#### What does it need to do:
 - Authorization to allow an admin to view who has registered for launch information and to download a CSV